 Collision Reporting Centre

-Ask us for a FREE consult.
+Get in touch with us for a FREE consultation.

 IF YOU ARE HURT, DON'T WAIT!

 Automobility incidents are very serious and can be life threatening, with many injuries being prevalent to the back, neck and head.
 Injuries such as whiplash, back pain, and concussions can be very dangerous.
 It is important to seek a health care provider as soon as possible to screen for short term or long term injuries.
 Although these injuries can be very serious and inhibit you from daily activity, with the correct treatments and rehabilitation, one can bounce back to their daily activities within no time.

 APPROVED BY INSURANCE

 At our Mississauga clinics, our team of expert physiotherapists, acupuncturists, massage therapists, and chiropractors work closely with you to develop a personalized plan to help you recover and return to your normal daily activities.
 We are authorized by insurance companies to file your injury claims and provide treatment that is approved by your auto insurance.

 OUR GOALS FOR YOU

 Are soreness and stiffness preventing you from enjoying your life?

 - Should I call the police after a car accident?